 We classify a conditional branch as input-dependent if its prediction accuracy changes by a certain threshold value across two input sets.
-We set this threshold to be 5% in our analysis.
+We set this threshold to be 5% in our analysis.1 We first explain why input-dependent branches are important and then measure how many branches show input-dependent behavior.
+We also describe some examples of input-dependent branches to provide insights into why they exist.

 2.1.
-Importance of Input-Dependent Branches
+Why Are Input-Dependent Branches Important?

-We first explain why input-dependent branches are important in compiler optimizations.
+This section explains why input-dependent branches are important in compiler optimizations.
 We use predicated execution via if-conversion [1] as our compiler optimization example.
 We describe why even a small absolute change like 5% in branch prediction accuracy can impact the performance of predicated code.

 2.1.1.
 Importance of Input-Dependent Branches in Predicated Execution Figure 1 shows an example source code and the corresponding assembly code with branches (normal branch code - 1a) and with predication (predicated code - 1b).
-With normal branch code, the processor speculatively fetches and executes block B or C based on the predicted direction of the branch in block A. When the branch is mispredicted, the processor flushes its pipeline, rolls back to the end of block A, and fetches the alternate block.
+With normal branch code, the processor speculatively fetches and executes block B or C based on the predicted direction of the branch in block A. When the branch is mispredicted, the processor flushes its pipeline and rolls back to the end of block A and fetches the alternate block.
 With predicated code, the processor fetches both block B and block C. Instructions in blocks B and C are not executed until the predicate value (p1 in Figure 1) is resolved.
-Since there is no branch misprediction, there is no pipeline flush penalty.
+Since there is no speculative execution, there is no pipeline flush penalty.
 However, the processor always fetches and executes instructions from both control-flow paths.